1st Grade Reading Expectations

 Words Per Minute for Grade 1

-For example, say there are 207 words in a book.
-The child read it in 3 min.
-25 seconds, which is 205 seconds.
-207 divided by 205 is approximately 1.0 words per second x 60 = 60 WPM!
+For example, say your child read 207 words correctly.
+The child read it in 3 minutes and 25 seconds, which is 205 seconds.
+207 divided by 205 is approximately 1.0 words per second x 60 = 60 WCPM!

 * WCPM = Words Correct Per Minute

-5. Master Sight Words
+6. Master Sight Words

 Master a few sight words each day.
-First graders should know the Pre-primer (Pre-Kindergarten), Primer (Kindergarten), and Grade 1 sight words in isolation.
+First graders should know the pre-primer (pre-kindergarten), primer (kindergarten), and grade 1 sight words in isolation.
 These are best learned in context.
 They should read, reread, and reread:

 Best reading specialist website how to teach reading

-Grade 1 word in your own simple sentence for your child to practice reading.
+For more practice, write each pre-primer, primer, and first-grade sight word in your own simple sentence for your child to practice reading.

 Here are more sight word stories.

-6. Vocabulary for 1st Graders
+7. Vocabulary for 1st Graders

 1st graders must know the meaning of these words, taken from the Marzano list.
+1st grade reading expectations

-And 1st graders must know the meaning of these words, which were taken from WORDS TO KNOW BY GRADE LEVEL.
+1st graders must know the meaning of these words, which were taken from WORDS TO KNOW BY GRADE LEVEL.

-7. Spelling 1st grade science of reading
+8. Spelling 1st grade science of reading

-8. Are you looking for a tech option?
+9. Are you looking for a tech option?

 Lexia Core 5 is a well-respected app used in many schools.
 It is available as a home version and costs $175 for a one-year subscription.
 My school uses it, and I highly recommend it!

 Lexia Core 5 is a research-proven computer program that accelerates the development of literacy skills for students of all abilities, helping them make the critical shift from learning to read to reading to learn.
 It has 21 levels, spanning from preschool through grade 5.
 It is based on the science of reading.
-Each level has 5 areas and includes automaticity/fluency, comprehension, phonics, phonological awareness, and vocabulary.
+Each level comprises five areas: automaticity/fluency, comprehension, phonics, phonological awareness, and vocabulary.
 Each level should be completed within 5.5 to 9 hours.

 1st grade reading expectations